Multiplexed display: Pixel-oriented displays

 By comparison, in dot-matrix displays, individual pixels are located at the intersections of the matrix's "row" and "column" lines and each pixel can be individually controlled.

 Here, the savings in wiring becomes far more dramatic.
-For a typical 1024×768 (XGA) computer screen, 2,359,296 wires would be needed for non-multiplexed control.
+For a typical 1024×768 (XGA) computer screen, 2,359,297 wires would be needed for non-multiplexed control.
 That many wires would be completely impractical.
-But by arranging the pixels into a multiplexed matrix, only 1792 wires are needed; a completely practical situation.
+But by arranging the pixels into a multiplexed matrix, only 3,328 wires are needed; a more practical situation.

 Pixel-oriented displays may drive a single pixel at a time or an entire row or column of pixels simultaneously.
 Active-matrix liquid crystal displays provide a storage element at each pixel so that the pixel continues to display the correct state even when not being actively driven.

 "Break up"

 Because most multiplexed displays do not present the entire display simultaneously, they are subject to "break up" if the observer's point of regard is in motion.
 For example, if the observer were to rapidly swing their vision across a multiplexed display, they might see a jumble of individual digits rather than a coherent display.
 (The same effect can occur if the display is moving with respect to the observer's point of regard.)
 People with nystagmus (involuntary eye movement) are much more likely to experience the effect and may find some multiplexed displays hard to read.
 It can also sometimes be provoked by chewing hard candy; this causes vibration of the user's eyes, leading to the break-up of the display.

 The multiplexed nature of a display can also be revealed by observing it through a mechanical stroboscope, for example, a spinning slotted wheel.